gradle/gradle/design-docs/component-metadata.md

 # Later milestones

-## Don't apply component meta-data rules to parent pom references
+## Don't apply component metadata rules to parent pom references

 Also pom import, ivy extends and so on.